Currency:

 Is it difficult to maintain a WordPress website?

-There is only one exception to this rule - the situation when the developers of, for example, a plugin have released an update containing some random error.
+There is only one exception to this rule - the situation when the developers of, for example, a plugin released an update containing some random error.
 Sometimes it happens that the desire to fix thing A leads to error B.

 Do you have any tips that could be safely included in this text?
 If yes, I encourage you to add a comment in the section below.

-FIND OUT HOW TO GET A DISCOUNTED WEBSITE
+FIND OUT HOW TO GET A DISCOUNTED WEBSITE!

-Leave your details and our operators will call you back to calculate the cost and agree on a discount especially for you
+Leave your details and we will call you back to discuss pricing and arrange a special discount just for you.

-Posts in our blog
+Discover more in our blog

 Have ideas but don't know where to start?